Affordable Dental Implants in Littleton, CO

+We offer dental implants for a single missing tooth or all the way to full-mouth replacement.
 For those that have missing teeth or dentures, the benefits of dental implants can be amazing.
-Dental implants are almost always a better option, as they are aesthetically and functionally superior to dentures.
+Dental implants are almost always a better option than dentures alone, as they are aesthetically and functionally superior to dentures.
 We believe dental implants should be seriously considered as the first option to replace failed or missing teeth.
 While they may be more expensive than other treatments initially, over the course of just a few years they achieve a much higher return on investment.

 - The implant: A screw that serves as a root for your new teeth. (see picture above) This is permanently rooted in your jaw and prevents bone loss acting as a surrogate root.